ptocxv/AXI-Stream-video-filtering-on-FPGA/README.md

 The project receives HDMI video, converts active pixels into AXI4-Stream transactions, performs grayscale conversion and Sobel edge detection in the Programmable Logic, and transmits the selected result through HDMI output.
 The current real-silicon target is the **PYNQ-Z2 / Zynq-7020**, operating at **1920 × 1080 at 60 Hz** with an approximately **148.5 MHz pixel clock**.

-Runtime mode and threshold configuration is performed by a bare-metal application running on the ARM Cortex-A9.
+Runtime mode and threshold configuration is performed by a bare-metal application running on the ARM Cortex-A9, supporting 4 output modes: Grayscale conversion, Original RGBs, Sobel Magnitude, and Sobel Threshold.
 The Processing System accesses a custom AXI4-Lite peripheral through `M_AXI_GP0`, while a bundled-data clock-domain-crossing circuit transfers the configuration into the video clock domain.

 ## Contents